devongarde/ssc/README.txt

 with opinions on:
 - standard english where dialect is required
-- perfectly legal but rather messy HTML
+- perfectly legal but miserably untidy HTML
 - abhorrent HTML such as autoplay on video

 It does NOT:
-- analyse or even understand scripting languages
-- analyse or even understand style languages, except that it picks up class names from CSS
-- analyse or even understand XML or any derivative beyond that noted above
-- behave in an even vaguely secure manner: its parser is holier than robin's cow
 - do what you want or expect
+- behave securely: its parser is holier than robin's cow
+- analyse or understand scripts
+- analyse or understand styles, beyond nicking class names from CSS
+- analyse or understand XML or derivatives except as noted above